pion/website/content/en/blog/why-webrtc.md

 ---
 title: Why WebRTC?
-Description: An implementer and user perspective on why WebRTC is the right choice.
+Description: An implementer and user perspective on WebRTC.
 date: 2021-12-05
 authors: ["Sean DuBois"]
 ---